Translate

 In this realisation, mercy is no longer a concept.
 It becomes the felt sense that every moment, even the most ordinary or challenging, is a movement of truth leading you home.

-1.4 Maaliki / inner authority (where authority to all judgment is placed within His field of consciousness) of moment of the deen / obligation to consciously fulfill the covenant (align with the truth).
+1.4 Maaliki / inner authority (where authority is placed within His field of consciousness) of moment of the din / obligation to consciously fulfill the covenant (to live in alignment with truth).

 1.5 You alone we serve, and You alone we seek for help.